Skip to content

 • He supports Chelsea Football Club

-• He taught in Greendale Community School (1980-1993)
+• He taught at Greendale Community School (1980-1993)

-• When writing in the afternoon/ evening he prefers to drink Green Tea
+• When writing in the afternoon/ evening, he prefers to drink Green Tea

 If you enjoyed this blog post about the life and work of Roddy Doyle, read more of our Connolly Cove articles about Irish writers: